 New house groups are forming now!
+Are you interested in a daytime group, a north metro group, or a Minneapolis group?
 Please contact Kate Bradtmiller if you are interested in learning more at 651-228-1172 x18 or email@example.com.

-Below some house group members share their reflections:
+Below some small group members share their reflections:

 “Our small group began when six of us–the Kassekerts, the MacBains, and the Elliotts–joined St. John’s at about the same time, and the Rev. Barb Mraz invited us to launch a group with members Phyllis Merrill and Kathleen Hanson.
 We have gathered semi-monthly–as work and travel schedules permit–for some great dinners and conversation.
 From time to time we’ve also scheduled specific topics, from books (on prayer, the afterlife, comparing the Gospels) to worthy causes that we’ve supported as a group.
 We’ve also gone on adventures together touring, shopping, and dining in nearby locales.
 Our goals have been to get into serious topics without getting TOO serious and to have a good time together.”